Contact the PERS Board

 Mr. Jaramillo received an MBA from the Anderson School at the University of California Los Angeles, a BA in economics from Northwest Nazarene University, and is a CPA licensed in Oregon.

-John Scanlan has been a teacher for 29 years, currently teaching eighth grade at Sunridge Middle School in Pendleton.
-He has taught English language arts to students in grades 6 to 12 in three districts; has been an adjunct professor at Eastern Oregon University (EOU); co-directed the Oregon Writing Project at EOU; and coordinated the Pendleton School District Outdoor School, the longest continuously operating outdoor school program east of the Cascades.
-Mr. Scanlan also has served as president of the Oregon Council of Teachers of English, frequently presented at council conferences, and been published in the council’s peer-reviewed Oregon English Journal.
+John Scanlan was a teacher for 29 years and retired in 2021.
+He taught English language arts to students in grades 6 to 12 in three districts; was an adjunct professor at Eastern Oregon University (EOU); co-directed the Oregon Writing Project at EOU; and coordinated the Pendleton School District Outdoor School, the longest continuously operating outdoor school program east of the Cascades.
+Mr. Scanlan also served as president of the Oregon Council of Teachers of English, frequently presented at council conferences, and has been published in the council’s peer-reviewed Oregon English Journal.
 He has been active in the Oregon Education Association, including serving as a local building representative, treasurer, negotiation team leader, president, and board member.
 He also currently serves on the board of the National Education Association.